wp-plugins/church-admin/readme.txt

 *   Attendance tracking

-*   Roles - people can have different roles and be SMS or email by role, other functions coming soon.
+*   Ministries - people can have different ministries they are involved in and be sent SMS or email by role, other functions coming soon.

 *   Google map integrations for small groups and directories